Boundary Layers of Accretion Disks: Wave-Driven Transport and Disk Evolution: Transport of mass

 \section{Transport of mass}

 We start by describing our results for the mass flux $\dot M$.
-Given that $\dot M$ is closely related to $C_{\rm A}$, see equation (\ref{eq:C_A}), and in the disk $v_{\phi,0}$ is typically pretty close to the Keplerian velocity (see \S\ref{sect:omega_evol}).
-One can then approximate $C_{\rm A}\approx -\dot M l_K$ outside the BL, where $l_K(r)=\sqrt{GM_\star r}$ is the specific angular momentum for a Keplerian disk.
+According to equation (\ref{eq:C_A}), $\dot M$ is closely related to $C_{\rm A}$.
+Indeed, in the disc $v_{\phi,0}$ is typically pretty close to the Keplerian velocity (see \S\ref{sect:omega_evol}), allowing one to approximate $C_{\rm A}\approx -\dot M l_K$ outside the BL, where $l_K(r)=\sqrt{GM_\star r}$ is the specific angular momentum for a Keplerian disc.
 The profile of $C_{\rm A}(r)$ is plotted in Figures \ref{fig:AM1}-\ref{fig:AM2} (blue curve in the middle row of each individual subpanel) for simulations at varied $\M$ and at different moments of time.
 It is discussed in more details in \S\ref{sect:transport_AM_types}, but for now we will mention some key features pertinent for the $\dot M$ behavior.

 First, in all plotted cases $C_{\rm A}(r)$ (and $\dot M$) exhibits a deep minimum (maximum) close to the BL.
-This is naturally explained by the enhanced wave activity near the BL, and results in important consequences for the surface density evolution in the inner disk discussed in \S\ref{sect:disk_evol}.
+This is naturally explained by the enhanced wave activity near the BL, and results in important consequences for the surface density evolution in the inner disc discussed in \S\ref{sect:disk_evol}.
+That $\dot M$ is not constant in radius is due to the fact that in our runs mass accretion is caused only by the wave activity near the star and inflow of mass from large radii is absent.
 Second, in most cases both $C_{\rm A}(r)$ and $\dot M$ substantially diminish in amplitude far from the accretor.
 We will relate this behavior to the angular momentum fluxes carried by the different types of waves in \S\ref{sect:transport_AM}.